gazzamc/starfield_hex_updater/README.md

 ## Notes

+* For Starfield `v1.15.216` (and maybe beyond), you'll need a patched address library as a windows version was not released via nexus mods, this can be found on my discord.

 ### Patcher
 * As of `v0.1.3` the script can patch without providing the path, if placed in the root of the SFSE repo folder.